Three Dog Bakery Gracie’s Gourmet Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

 Below-average protein.
 Above-average fat.
 And near-average carbs when compared to a typical wet dog food.

-Three Dog Bakery Gracie’s Gourmet Dog Food is a meat-based wet product using a moderate amount of chicken as its main source of animal protein, thus earning the brand 3.5 stars.
+Three Dog Bakery Gracie’s Gourmet is a meat-based wet product using a below-average amount of chicken as its main source of animal protein, thus earning the brand 3.5 stars.

 Those looking for a good kibble from the same company may wish to visit our review of Three Dog Bakery Bake to Basics dog food.